-Included in the price of entry to the garden is the Restoration Exhibition - a fascinating history of the many phases of development from the modest Georgian property built in 1802 to the rambling, ivy clad gothic house seen today.
+Included in the price of entry to the house and garden is the Restoration Exhibition - a fascinating history of the many phases of development from the modest Georgian property built in 1802 to the rambling, ivy clad gothic house seen today.
 The timeline charts its change of use from private dwelling to hotel, and finally its recent dramatic transformation into the historic house and home of our most celebrated poet.

 For more information visit the Farringford House page.

 The evolution of the walled garden from working kitchen garden - a sheltered retreat so beloved of Tennyson - to the site of Fred Pontin’s eighteen bungalows is no less an extraordinary tale.
 Discover the many phases of the work undertaken, from the demolition of the bungalows to the careful planning and stocking of beds, resulting in the magnificent award-winning garden enjoyed today.

 We are delighted to reopen the gardens to the public and we hope that during your time here you will enjoy learning more about Tennyson, his family, and his love of gardening and the natural world.